 - Getting better value for the money we spend on services.

-It’s really important to everyone involved in Solihull Together for better lives that people in Solihull are able to live a healthier life in a thriving borough that supports them.
-To help do this, we’re focusing on three things:
+It’s really important to everyone involved in Solihull Together that people in Solihull are able to live a healthier life in a thriving borough that supports them.
+To help do this, we’re focusing on three areas:

 - Helping the local economy to grow in a way that provides long-term stability and quality jobs

 - Making communities stronger

 These all work together – when people are better off, they’re healthier and have a greater sense of wellbeing, as they do if they feel part of a strong and connected local community.
 So, as well as bringing together health and care services, we’ll make sure people can get the information and advice they need, and we’ll support a healthy and connected community that helps reduce the loneliness people sometimes feel.